 2. Banking Fees

 Like many businesses, banks charge fees for their services.
 For instance, many banks require monthly maintenance fees for certain accounts.
-And America’s three largest banks — JPMorgan Chase, Bank of America and Wells Fargo — earned more than $6.4 billion in 2016 from ATM and overdraft fees alone, according to the Center for Responsible Lending.
+And America’s largest banks charged more than $11 billion in 2019 on overdraft fees alone, according to the Center for Responsible Lending.
 That’s not even taking into account monthly maintenance fees, ATM fees and other sundry charges.

 3. Interest on Credit Cards